anthonyborriello/Fast-Python-Mail/README.md

 - Effortlessly sends emails with attachments.
 - Simple and intuitive to use.
 - Customizable to suit your specific requirements.
-- Ability to handle various email providers, not limited to Gmail.
+-  Already configured for Gmail but able to handle various providers.
 - Automatically configures itself on first run, prompting the user to input necessary information, and creates a JSON file (`config.json`) to store all configurations.
 - Allows selection of multiple files for sending attachments and enables navigation through the system's folders, starting from the home directory.